$0 Hong Kong Parent Rights Quick Reference

 Private clinics and individual practitioners: The private market for speech therapy and OT in Hong Kong is well-developed, particularly in commercial districts and areas with high expatriate populations (Central, Wan Chai, Kowloon Tong, Discovery Bay, Sai Kung).
 Key credentials to verify:

-• Speech therapists should be registered with the Hong Kong Association of Speech Therapists (HKAST) and hold a recognised degree qualification
+• Speech therapists: check the Hong Kong Institute of Speech Therapists (HKIST) accredited register and the practitioner's recognised degree qualification

-• Occupational therapists should be registered with the Occupational Therapists Board of Hong Kong
+• Occupational therapists should be registered with the Occupational Therapists Board

-Both boards maintain public registers.
-Verifying registration takes two minutes and confirms that you are working with a qualified practitioner rather than an unregistered coach or trainer.
+HKIST maintains an accredited register, and the Occupational Therapists Board maintains the statutory register.
+Checking the relevant register helps confirm that you are working with a qualified practitioner rather than an unregistered coach or trainer.

 When selecting a private therapist, particularly for school advocacy purposes, ask specifically whether they have experience writing school-facing reports and whether their reports include measurable goals and accommodation recommendations.
 A therapy report that documents your child's needs in clinical language without translating them into school accommodation requirements is less useful for advocating with a SENCO than one that says explicitly: "This student requires extended time on written assessments, a quiet examination environment, and access to a word processor."